Kong/docs.konghq.com/src/deck/guides/konnect.md

 You can use `deck` commands such as `ping`, `diff`, or `sync` with `--konnect` flags to interact with {{site.konnect_short_name}}.

 If you don't pass a {{site.konnect_short_name}} flag to decK, decK looks for a local {{site.base_gateway}} instance instead.

-{:.note}
-> Prior to decK 1.12, decK provided `deck konnect` commands.
-These commands are deprecated and have been replaced with flags.

 `--konnect-addr`
 :  Address of the {{site.konnect_short_name}} endpoint.
 (Default: `"https://us.api.konghq.com"`)